What You Will Learn:

 During the opening ceremony of the 2018 Winter Olympics in South Korea, more than 1200 drones assembled in the sky to form the Olympic rings.
 A show not just of artistic merit, but one demonstrating the prevalence and permanence of drones working alongside large events and mass gatherings.
 Aside from aerial displays, the importance of drones at these types of events cannot be understated.
 Spotting crowd issues or illegal activities, providing eyes in places which the security on the ground can’t reach all in an instant – drones offer surround sound support for what can be a messy situation to keep control of.
 There also have been memorable incidents where the crafts themselves cause or exacerbate precarious situations.
 A balance must be found in order to optimize the benefits of drones at large events, while reducing inadvertent or intended problematic consequences.

-Interaction with crowds
+Interaction with Crowds

 Invariably, having a bird’s-eye view of a live event, with the additional advantages of sensors and cameras which can isolate a target on the ground, helps consolidate the surveillance capabilities at events with large crowds and many moving pieces.
 Consider the scenario of someone collapsing in the middle of the audience during a music concert.
 Extended periods waiting for an emergency response can lead to other audience members taking matters into their own hands – this could at the least be ineffective and ill-advised, and at worst result in panic and mayhem.